 Becoming A Bus Or Lorry Driving Instructor

 You need to be aged 21 or over and have held a full, unrestricted driving licence for at least 3 years in the category in which you wish to instruct.
-Becoming a driving instructor means that you will be preparing fully qualified drivers for a professional qualification.
+Learning how to become a driving instructor means that you will be preparing fully qualified drivers for a professional qualification.
 You will also be in charge of a far larger and heavier vehicle.
 The maximum weight for an LGV on UK roads is 44 tonnes and the typical double-decker bus can weigh around 14 tonnes, compared to a modest driving school car that will weigh little more than one tonne.

 Lorry drivers usually qualify professionally by taking a practical intensive course with a specialist driving school.
 While it is possible to become a bus driver in the same way, most drivers gain this vocational licence by becoming employees of one of the many companies operating service buses.

-Bus instructors who complete the NVQ (Level 3) in Driving Instruction can apply to be listed on the National Register of Professional PCV Driver Trainers which is administered by People 1st, formerly GoSkills.
+Bus instructors who complete the NVQ (Level 3) in Driving Instruction can apply to be listed on the National Register of Professional PCV Driver Trainers, which is administermed by People 1st, formerly GoSkills.
 This NVQ has many similarities with the syllabus for becoming an ADI and is gained through a process of evidence gathering to prove competence.
 A voluntary registration scheme for lorry instructors was set up in 1997.

-Qualification for the LGV register involves a three-part entrance DSA examination.
+Qualification for the LGV register involves a three-part entrance DVSA examination.
 Upon successful completion of all three parts, the instructor receives a certificate and contact details are entered onto this register.
 To become an LGV instructor, you must be competent at the planning, preparing and the presentation of driver training that is suited to lorries.
 The same instructional techniques and methods used by an ADI will need to be not only adapted to the much larger and heavier vehicle, but also tailored to a person that already holds at least a full car licence.
 Training routes need to be designed that are appropriate for the category of LGV being used.
 Also, a suitable area of land, for the manoeuvring exercise will be needed.
 The standard of the instructor’s personal driving needs to be beyond reproach.